Urban Opt Out Statistics in NY State

 Test refusals happen in every community in New York

 New York City, State, and Federal education officials have tried to portray the opt out movement as a suburban, white, middle class phenomenon.
-In reality, opt out exists in every part of the state, and in all 31 districts in NYC.
+In reality, opt out exists in every part of the state, and in every district in NYC.
 Even more surprisingly (especially if you rely on media coverage for your information), the State's own data* show that in most city school districts, including NYC, the majority of test refusers are economically disadvantaged.**

 To see just how widespread opt out has been across New York State take a look at this map from 2016.
 New York City is the only area where opt out numbers remain small.
 One reason opt out is less common in NYC is because many parents are not aware that they have this right.